calband/calchart/README-MACOSX.md

 	$ git clone https://github.com/calband/calchart.git ~/calchart

+Navigate to the directory where you cloned CalChart on your computer:

+	$ cd ~/calchart

+Download the required submodules:

+	$ git submodule init
+	$ git submodule update

 If you need to rebuild the documentation, refer to the README-DOC.txt

 Now open the xcode project in build-macosx/CalChart.xcodeproj.
 If you installed to a different directory, or used different build options, you're settings may be slightly different than what CalChart.xcodeproj is expecting.
 You can check to see the options that wx-config needs by running: